EQAR/deqar-docs/docs/submission_object_fields.md

 Submission objects can be packaged together for batch submission.
 Though they are used mostly to introduce new report records into DEQAR, submission objects can also be used to update information on existing records through batch submission.
 Deletion of existing records can only be performed through the administrative interface.

 Below we provide a full list of the data elements that can make up a submission object.
 It is important to note that the below list is exhaustive, including all possible elements.
-Required data elements are listed in **bold**, conditionally required data elements in ***bolded italics***.
+Required data elements are listed in **bold** with a \* , conditionally required data elements in **bold** with a (\*).
 We use the terminology:

  - "must" to denote that an element is required or required in certain situations
  - "should" to denote that an element is highly recommended